AleksiiJK/tellocontrol/README.md

 /create3_status  -> Drone subscribes to this, messages are:
     - "Create3 moving" -> The robot is moving
     - "Create3 stopped" -> The robot has stopped
+    - Waiting complete -> The robot is free to move again after the drone has landed

 ## Other useful commands